From Stochasticity to Signal: A Bayesian Latent State Model for Reliable Measurement with LLMs: Methodology: A Bayesian Latent State Model for both unsupervised and semi-supervised learning with binary outcomes

 \subsection{Priors and Computation}

 We adopt a fully Bayesian approach, specifying priors for all unknown parameters:

-The error rates are further truncated to be smaller than $0.5$ to resolve `label switching`, a well-known issue with two-class mixture models \citep{stephens2000dealing}.
+The error rates are further truncated to be smaller than $0.5$ to resolve "label switching", a well-known issue with two-class mixture models \citep{stephens2000dealing}.
+This assumption corresponds to the simple use cases of applying LLM as auto-raters where the error rates are consistently lower than $50\%$.
 The model is estimated using Markov Chain Monte Carlo (MCMC) methods, implemented in Stan.